The mining city was abandoned after the gold rush went by.

 The other mortar tub was more primitive.

-The water spilt from the hose was flowing in on the ground.
+The water spilled from the hose was flowing in on the ground.

 The water discharge was from the edge of the tub, which kept algae and deposits in the tub.